samir-s-hassan/KMeans-Parallelizer/README.md

 https://docs.google.com/spreadsheets/d/1VlR9bbsMi0Q9YT6g9q1Kq0vtMYysejJe5KwZs9Vb620/edit?usp=sharing

-Specifically, this link is to test the km_cuda implementation, which is GPU code, against the a-parallel and parallel implementations, which are CPU code.
+This link is to test the km_cuda implementation, which is GPU code, against the a-parallel and parallel implementations, which are CPU code.
 There are execution times and charts present at this link.
 We compare the execution times and average time per iteration when we vary the amount of points and amount of clusters.
 We also compare the throughput (points per second) and latency (microseconds per point) when we vary the amount of points and the amount of clusters.

 ## Notes
 - This was run on a Sunlab machine at Lehigh University with 16 CPUs (try 'less /proc/cpuinfo'), therefore results produced on another machine might not compare